Stornoway Women's Suffrage Society: Society activities

 The SWSS, like others associations in Scotland, was affiliated with the National Union of Women's Suffrage Societies.
-Despite their rural setting, members spoke at public meetings, distributed fliers, and wrote articles in the local press to promote women's suffrage.
-Even prior to the formation of the society, they invited speakers such as Jessie Craigen from the better known suffrage movement in the larger cities.
+Despite their rural setting members spoke at public meetings, distributed fliers, and wrote articles in the local press to promote women's suffrage.
+Even prior to the formation of the society, they invited speakers such as Jessie Craigen from the better known suffrage movement in larger cities.

 Centenary production

-In 2018, the centenary of women's right to vote, the play Deeds Not Words was commissioned.
-Researched and written by Toria Banks and directed by Muriel Ann Macleod, with music by Mary Ann Kennedy, it toured the Hebridies with a cast and production team of local women and women from other parts of Scotland.
+In 2018 to celebrate the centenary of the passing of the 1918 Representation of the People Act (which gave some women the right to vote), the play Deeds Not Words was commissioned.
+Researched and written by Toria Banks and directed by Muriel Ann Macleod, with music by Mary Ann Kennedy, it toured the Hebrides with a cast and production team of local women and those from other parts of Scotland.

-The play was sponsored by Rural Nations Scotland CIC and others to celebrate women's suffrage movements in the Hebrides, a hidden history of local engagement in the national struggle for women's suffrage prior to 1918.
+The play was sponsored by Rural Nations Scotland CIC and others to celebrate the women's suffrage movement in the Hebrides, a hidden history of local engagement in the national struggle for women's suffrage prior to 1918.
 Director Macleod said: